 Collaboration is a central part of Aura’s musical life.
 She enjoys a longstanding partnership with Japanese pianist Tomoe Kawabata as the KIAZMA Piano Duo.
 KIAZMA has presented regular concert series at the Melbourne Recital Centre since 2016, a regional tour in 2018 and has undertaken ambitious projects such as a new take on J.S.
 Bach’s The Art of Fugue in 2019.
 Their CD, Five Rocks in a Japanese Garden, features first recordings of works by significant Japanese composers.
 Currently the duo is developing a large-scale work in a new collaboration with dancer/choreographer Kristina Chan and director Clare Britton.
 In Finland, Aura enjoys a regular musical partnership with mezzo-soprano Erica Back, with whom she has created and performed dramatized recitals that explore women’s stories and creativity.

 A frequent artist at international music festivals, Aura has performed at the Melbourne International Arts Festival, Edinburgh Festival, Metropolis New Music Festival, Australian Festival of Chamber Music, Huntington Estate Music Festival, Kuhmo Chamber Music Festival, Rauma Festivo, PianoEspoo Festival among others.
-She has been a visiting artist at the Fulbright College of Arts and Sciences at the University of Arkansas (USA) the Royal Academy of Music in Aarhus (Denmark) and the Feliks Nowowiejski Academy of Music in Bydgoszcz (Poland).
+As a performer/educator, she has been a visiting artist at the Fulbright College of Arts and Sciences at the University of Arkansas (USA) the Royal Academy of Music in Aarhus (Denmark) and the Feliks Nowowiejski Academy of Music in Bydgoszcz (Poland).
+She has taught piano at Yale College (USA) and the Sibelius Academy (Finland), and tutored chamber music at the Melbourne Conservatorium of Music, Bari International Music Festival Academy and for the AYO Chamber Players Program.
 In 2018-19 Aura is an affiliate at Monash University.

 Aura is dedicated to the performance of Australian music and has performed works of Liza Lim, Miriama Young, Kate Neal, Andrew Ford, Ian Munro, Larry Sitsky, Carl Vine, Elena Kats-Chernin, Katy Abbott, Ross Edwards, Connor D’Netto, Gordon Kerry, Helen Gifford and James Rushford among others.
 In Finland, Aura became a sought-after performer of Finnish works.
 She made numerous recordings for the Finnish Broadcasting Corporation, performed the neglected Merikanto Piano Concerto No. 3 with the Tapiola Sinfonietta in 2017, and performed concerts across the Nordic region with works of Rautavaara, Salonen, Lindberg, Saariaho, Myllärinen, Sallinen, Raitio, Sibelius, Melartin and Madetoja among others.